 Monolayers can be held at a constant surface pressure by a computer-controlled feedback between the surface pressure sensor and the compressing barriers.
 This is useful when producing LB films to guarantee the homogeneity of the film deposited.

 In the case of Langmuir-Blodgett (LB) deposition, the solid substrate is dipped through the Langmuir film and extra space is required below the monolayer.
 It means the Langmuir film has to be fabricated with a LB-trough top with a sufficient well size for the substrate.
 The dipping mechanism holds the solid substrate and enables controlled deposition cycle(s).
 The Langmuir-Schaefer (LS) technique can be performed with a Langmuir trough top, as no additional depth is required below the monolayer.

 Repeated deposition can be achieved to obtain well-organized multilayers on the solid substrate.
 LB and LS cycles can also be combined to obtain desired structures and thicknesses.
-The most common multilayer deposition is the Y-type multilayer, which is produced when the monolayer deposits to the solid substrate in both up and down directions.
-When the monolayer deposits only in the up or down direction the multilayer structure is called either Z-type or X-type.
-Intermediate structures are sometimes observed for some LB multilayers and they are often referred to be XY-type multilayers.
+The most common multilayer deposition is the Y-type multilayer, which is produced when the monolayer is deposited on the solid substrate in both the up and down directions.
+When the monolayer is deposited only in the up or down direction the multilayer structure is called either Z-type or X-type.
+Intermediate structures are sometimes observed for some LB multilayers and they are often referred to as XY-type multilayers.

-Various LB deposition possibilities on hydrophobic and hydrophilic substrates.
+Various LB deposition alternatives on hydrophobic and hydrophilic substrates.

 Alternate LB deposition with the KSV NIMA LB Trough Alternate